featherweight-design/component-library/CONTRIBUTING.md

 - Ask to pick it up by either commenting on the issue itself or posting in #component-library
 - Once approved, move your issue to the "In Progress" column of the project board
 - Pull down the latest changes from `master` and checkout a new branch prefaced with your name (e.g. `hugh/icon-component`)

+### During Development

+- We use `yarn` as our package manager
+- Each new component should have a corresponding stylesheet and Storybook file
+- Integrated components should be cross tested
+- Useful commands:
+  - `yarn storybook`: Launches our component library Storybook
+  - `yarn clean`: Wipes `node_modules/yarn.lock` and reinstalls packages
+  - `yarn format`: Formats all files according to our Prettier standards
+  - `yarn lint`: Checks all files for linting errors
+  - `yarn test`: Runs our Jest test suite
+  - `yarn release`: Updates the package version and `CHANGELOG.md` according to your `git history` (_Note: This should only be run once you are done with your PR_)

 ### I'm done, now what?